Golf Instruction – How I Teach

 - Learn to take the changes onto the golf course and trust the new motion.
 Learn to practice like we play.
 Here we start learning to play on “automatic.”
 Routine and trigger keys keep you from thinking consciously about everything you are doing.

 In this whole process I never want you to try something or change anything because “Herman said so.”
-You will be fully educated about every change we plan to make and why it is both necessary and based on sound principals of movement or ball flight.
+You will be fully educated about every change we plan to make and why it is both necessary and based on sound principals of human movement or ball flight.
 You will know why you are doing something as well as how to do it.
 It may not be perfect until you’ve done a few thousand reps, but it will not be a mystery or a guess.
 As a result, you will own your swing and understand how to self-correct in the future or even in mid-round.

 Master each idea and move to the next.
 This is better than trying 6 things at once and only achieving mediocrity at each one.
 For the record, that golf ball will wait until you have achieved all 6 if that’s the number of changes you need to make.
 If you have fixed 4 out of 6, that’s a nice success, but the golf ball demands 6 out of 6 before you see the results you were really expecting.